24 Notable alumni of

 Biography

-Yūko Nakamura is a Japanese actress.
+Yūko Nakamura is a Japanese actress, born on 7 January 1975 in Fukui, Japan.
 She won the award for best actress at the Buenos Aires International Festival of Independent Cinema 2001 for the film Firefly (Hotaru) and the award for best supporting actress at the 28th Yokohama Film Festival for Strawberry Shortcakes.

 6. Masahiko Shimada